UWPCE-PythonCert/Py300/_sources/ABCs.rst.txt

 Why?

-Well, the function is expecting an iterable of strings that is can loop over.
+Well, the function is expecting an iterable of strings that it can loop over.

-But a string IS an iterable of strings! it iterates over the string, yielding each letter.
+But a string IS an iterable of strings!
+It iterates over the string, yielding each letter.
 And a letter is simply a string that happens to be of length-one.